linode/docs/docs/websites/cms/install-wordpress-ubuntu-18-04/index.md

 ## Configure WordPress

 1. Visit your domain in a web browser and follow the steps shown onscreen.
-Select your preferred language, review the information page and click the **Let's go!** button.
+Select your preferred language, review the information page and click **Let's go!**.
 Enter the database credentials that were set when you installed MySQL:

     ![WordPress Installer](wordpress-setup_small.png)